Mining company drops rights to Upper Skagit watershed in key preservation step

 The British Columbia government has announced the surrender of mining rights at the headwaters of the Skagit River, following yearslong controversy over protection of one of the region’s premier salmon rivers.

-Under an agreement announced Wednesday by the office of the B.C. premier, Imperial Metals will return to the province of B.C. all of its mining and related rights within a more than 14,000-acre area known as the Skagit River “Donut Hole.”
+Under an agreement announced Wednesday by the office of the B.C. premier, Imperial Metals will return to the province of B.C. all of its mining and related rights within a more than 14,000-acre area for a 24 million Canadian dollar ($19.1 million) buyout.

-The area is within the Silverdaisy watershed, surrounded by Skagit Valley Park and E.C.
-Manning Park.
+The area is within the Silverdaisy watershed, surrounded by Skagit Valley Provincial Park and E.C.
+Manning Provincial Park.

 The agreement is intended to ensure the preservation and protection of natural and cultural resources as well as recreational opportunities within the headwaters of the Skagit River.
-The cost of the buyout of mining rights was $24 million Canadian, paid by the Canadian government and non-profits, according to the Ministry of Energy, Mines and Low Carbon Innovation.
+The buyout was paid by the Canadian government and nonprofits, according to B.C.’s Ministry of Energy, Mines and Low Carbon Innovation.
+It also includes $4.5 million in Washington Gov. Jay Inslee’s supplemental operating budget.
+Legislative approval is needed before the money is available, Inslee spokesman Mike Faulk said.

 The most recent controversy over logging and possible mining stretches back to 2018.
 Former Seattle Mayor Jenny Durkan, in a rare step, wrote British Columbia Premier John Horgan then of her “grave concern,” admonishing his government for not consulting with the city on a B.C. logging project underway 125 miles away from Seattle at the headwaters of the Skagit River, the region’s chief salmon producer for Puget Sound.